emacsmirror/gptel-aibo/README.md

   The size limit for other buffers within the same project as your working buffer that are automatically sent to the LLM.

-  If a buffer exceeds this size, only the outline will be sent.
+  If a buffer exceeds this size, only the outline will be sent, if it has one.

   The default value is 16000.